hultsfredskommun/cbis-sync/readme.txt

 2. Sample of meta values produced of the sync.

 == Changelog ==

+= 1.0.7 =
+Article not synced if ExpirationDate has passed.

 = 1.0.6 =
 Date synced from CBIS PublishedDate and RevisionDate.
 Author only set and saved first time synced.